 (The review originally appeared at www.spectrumculture.com)

 Neil Young is a historically restless artist.
-For over four decades now, he’s been steadily shuffling band members in and out of his orbit, and trying out different musical concepts to see if anything fits.
-It’s an approach that’s responsible for some of rock’s greatest music, but in the two decades since Harvest Moon (arguably his last masterpiece) it’s resulted in albums that are based on interesting concepts, but are ultimately lesser entries in his catalog.
+For over four decades, he’s been shuffling band members in and out of his orbit, and trying out different musical concepts to see if anything fits.
+It’s an approach that’s responsible for some of rock’s greatest music, but in the two decades since Harvest Moon (arguably his last masterpiece) it’s resulted in albums that have interesting concepts, but are ultimately lesser entries in his catalog.
 The ideas of Neil cutting a soul record with Booker T. and The MGs (Are You Passionate?), revisiting his acoustic roots (Silver & Gold and Prairie Wind) or bashing out an off-the-cuff record in protest of the Iraq War (Living with War) were all easy ones to get excited about on paper, but the records themselves weren’t very good.

-Americana is an unfortunate double-whammy in that both the concept and execution are uniformly bad.
-First, let’s examine the concept – Neil giving the Crazy Horse treatment to a batch of American folk songs from before the 20th century.
-Several of his contemporaries (Brian Wilson, Paul McCartney, Iggy Pop and Rod Stewart, for example) have put out recent covers albums derived from non-rock sources, so he‘s hardly coming out of left field on this one.
+Americana is an unfortunate double-whammy in that both the concept and execution are bad.
+First, let’s examine the concept – Neil giving the Crazy Horse treatment to a batch of pre-20th century American folk songs.
+Several of his contemporaries (Brian Wilson, Paul McCartney, Iggy Pop, and Rod Stewart, for example) have put out recent covers albums derived from non-rock sources, so he‘s hardly coming out of left field on this one.
 However, while those covers albums were intended to pay tribute to songwriting heroes, Young’s intent with Americana was to restore the original, much darker, meanings of these American-as-apple-pie songs.
 Neil is successful on that front in that he plays the full unabridged songs as they were meant to be heard.
 Unfortunately, whatever meaning songs like “Oh Susannah” or “This Land Is Your Land” once had was killed off long ago through years of grade-school sing-a-longs and general Disney-fication.
 Nobody, not even your favorite band at their height, can breathe enough life into these songs to make you want to hear a whole album‘s worth.
-Even Young himself appears to get bored by Americana’s concept, stepping outside of its constraints to cover The Silhouettes’ doo-wop classic “Get a Job”, and crossing the Atlantic Ocean for the British national anthem “God Save the Queen”.
+Young himself even appears to get bored by Americana’s concept, stepping outside of its constraints to cover The Silhouettes’ doo-wop classic “Get a Job,” and crossing the Atlantic Ocean for the British national anthem “God Save the Queen.”
 No, not the Sex Pistols song – although that might have worked pretty well, come to think of it.

-While I take some comfort in knowing that, at age 66, Neil is stubbornly following his own creative muse and showing no regard to what’s hip and fashionable, Americana is a dud, plain and simple.
+While I take some comfort in knowing that, at age 66, Neil is stubbornly following his own creative muse without regard for what’s hip and fashionable, Americana is a dud, plain and simple.

 - “Oh Susannah”– 5:03